 - Shower facilities and change rooms are permitted.

 - Washroom facilities must be open with increased cleaning and disinfecting.
-Operators must ensure washrooms are stocked with soap and water or an alcohol-based hand sanitizer approved by Health Canada (DIN or NPN number).
+Operators must ensure washrooms are stocked with soap and water or hand sanitizer approved by Health Canada (DIN or NPN number).

 - Food and beverage services are permitted and must operate in line with the Restaurants and Licensed Establishments Guidelines.